ivardesign/viva-la-vue-workshop/README.md

 Passing Props is a 2 step process:
 1. In the child `BouncingBall.vue` we setup ***which data to expect*** from the parent `App.vue`.
 2. Then, in `App.vue` when we will ***pass data into each `<bouncing-ball>` component.***

+Back in our code, let’s see how this is done...

+#### We will be replacing the `BouncingBall.vue` component's data, with "prop data" that will come from outside, from the the parent `App.vue`component.

+First, let's focus on our `BouncingBall.vue` component.